Substance Abuse Guidelines

 For Student Majors That Include A Clinical Component In The Curriculum

-Drexel University has established guidelines, rules, and regulations that prescribe the standards of conduct expected of students and members of the University community.
-This standard of conduct includes the prohibition of the use or the possession or dissemination of narcotics or other mind-altering drugs, other than those medically prescribed, properly used, and in the original container, by students or staff on University property or while on University business.
+Drexel University has an established policy that prescribes the standards of conduct expected of students and members of the University community.
+This standard of conduct includes the prohibition of the use or the possession or dissemination of narcotics or other mind-altering drugs, other than those medically prescribed, properly used, and in the original container, by students while representing the College.
+The policy can be found within the Code of Conduct located at http://drexel.edu/studentlife/community_standards/studentHandbook.

 The purpose of these Substance Abuse Guidelines is to inform students enrolled in the College of Nursing and Health Professions, who are also enrolled in a major that includes a clinical health care component, about the guidelines and procedures related to any unlawful use, manufacture, distribution, or possession of controlled or illegal substances or alcohol.
 Aside from seriously affecting the physical and psychological integrity of the user, substance abuse may significantly affect the ability of students to administer safe care to patients entrusted to them in a clinical health care setting.

-These guidelines assist the student in maintaining personal and professional integrity, and facilitate the student’s success in their academic and clinical formation leading to entry to or further advance in a health care profession.
+These guidelines assist the student in maintaining personal and professional integrity, and facilitate the student’s success in their CNHP education.
 It promotes a healthy teaching/learning environment for the student and in the clinical setting ensures patient safety.
 It also fosters the development of a professional who is aware of and considers the prevalence and adverse physical, psychological, and social outcomes of substance abuse.

 These guidelines apply to all students who have confirmed acceptance in any of Drexel University College of Nursing and Health Professions programs that include a clinical health care component in its curriculum.

-All students must also comply with Drexel University guidelines on alcohol and illicit drug use.
-These guidelines can be found in the Student Handbook online at: http://drexel.edu/studentlife/community_standards/studenthandbook/ under “Student Conduct and Community Standards Code of Conduct.”
+All students must also comply with Drexel University guidelines on alcohol and drug use.
+These guidelines can be found in the Code of Conduct online at: http://drexel.edu/studentlife/community_standards/code-of-conduct/.

-In addition, there are circumstances in which students may need to take over the counter or prescribed medications that may impair their ability to function safely in the clinical environment and thereby endanger patients and self.
-As such, all students are responsible for being aware of the effect these medications may have on their ability to function safely in the clinical practicum and must notify the Department Chair regarding the use of any medication that can impair performance prior to entering the clinical environment.
-Students cannot participate in clinical training if they are taking mood altering medications that impair their ability to function safely in the clinical environment Failure to do so will result in disciplinary action.
+In addition, there are circumstances in which students may need to take over-the-counter or prescribed medications that may impair their ability to function safely in the clinical environment and thereby endanger patients and self.
+As such, all students are responsible for being aware of the effect these medications may have on their ability to function safely in the clinical practicum and must notify the Program Chair regarding the use of any medication that can impair performance prior to entering the clinical environment.
+Failure to do so may result in disciplinary action.
 In such circumstances, the student is encouraged to request medical leave from their studies.

 II.
 Drug/Alcohol Testing